maranedah/python_for_geophysics/README.md

 # Python For Geophysics

-Small initiative to teach how to analyze Geophysic data with Python :)
+Small initiative to teach how to analyze geophysic data with Python :)

 | Class | Date | Link |